m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 2. Business Features

-    Combines the business logic into feature which is consumed by our customers.
+    Combines the code into feature which is consumed by our customers.

 3. Product Integration